-Best budget bluetooth option – iDevices IGrill Mini
+Best single probe Bluetooth option – iDevices IGrill Mini

 The iGrill mini is a great option if you love the idea of checking your smoker temperature from your phone, but don’t want to splash out for an expensive piece of tech that might not work in your house due to building material.

 While it looks similar to the iGrill 2 reviewed above, it’s really more of a little sibling.
 Some of the key differences are: